garethwebber/erlregression/README.md

 (talking to the OTP gen_server business logic implementation).

 ### React App
 Start the application on the command line using `rebar3 shell`.
 You can then spin up a web-browser and point it at `http://localhost:8080`.
+Alternatively, the project can be pushed into `https://www.heroku.com` and will spin up without any further work (as a single web dyno).

 ![alt text](https://raw.githubusercontent.com/garethwebber/erlregression/master/priv/v1_graph.png "Regression App")